lee-van/photo-organizer/README.md

 Name of photographer

 ### `--noMerge`, `-n`
-Do not merge any files into existing folders even if no overwriting
+Do not merge any files into existing folders even if no overwriting.
+I.e. do not modify any existing folders

+### `--forceOverwrite`, `-f`
+Force overwrite existing files